AmanHogan/bandwidth-max-proccessor/readme.md

 In your terminal: `gcc -fopenmp -O3 -march=native -o bandwidth_test mem.c`

-Then run `bash run_tests.sh`.
+Then run `bash run_tests.sh` or run `./run_tests.sh`

 You can visualize your data in graph and table format using the python script I made.
-To do this run: `python3 visualize.py `
+To do this run: `python3 visualize.py `.

 All output should be located in the `output` directory.

+The tables should be output in the reshaped reads and writes results csv.
+Theya re also in the report in the report directory.

 # Results
 Proccessors: Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz